microsoft/MicrosoftCloud/tutorials/docs/ACS-to-Teams-Meeting/csharp/en-us/04-Create-ACS-Identity-Token.md

     }, []);
     ```

-1. Save the file before continuing.
+11. Save the file before continuing.

-1. Open a separate terminal and run `npm start` in the `react` folder.
+12. Open a terminal and run `npm start` in the `react` folder.
 After it builds you should see the ACS calling UI displayed and you can call into the Teams meeting that was dynamically created by Microsoft Graph.

-1. Stop both of the terminal processes (React and Azure Functions) by selecting `ctrl + c`.
+13. Terminate the React app by pressing `Ctrl+C` in the terminal.
+You can also terminate the Azure Functions by pressing `Shift + F5` or `Stop Debugging` in the debug menu in Visual Studio.

-1. Commit your git changes and push them to your GitHub repository using VS Code:
+14. Commit your git changes and push them to your GitHub repository using VS Code:
     - Select the git icon (3rd one down in the VS Code toolbar).
     - Enter a commit message and select `Commit`.
-    - Select `Sync Changes`.
+    - Select `Sync Changes`